zloirock/core-js/README.md

 console.log(params.toString()); // => 'a=3&a=2&b=2&c=4'
 ```

-##### Caveats when using `URL` and `URLSearchParams`:[⬆](#index)
+> [!WARNING]
-- IE8 does not support setters, so they do not work on `URL` instances.
+> - IE8 does not support setters, so they do not work on `URL` instances.
 However, `URL` constructor can be used for basic `URL` parsing.
-- Legacy encodings in a search query are not supported.
+> - Legacy encodings in a search query are not supported.
 Also, `core-js` implementation has some other encoding-related issues.
-- `URL` implementations from all of the popular browsers have much more problems than `core-js`, however, replacing all of them does not looks like a good idea.
+> - `URL` implementations from all of the popular browsers have significantly more problems than `core-js`, however, replacing all of them does not look like a good idea.
 You can customize the aggressiveness of polyfill [by your requirements](#configurable-level-of-aggressiveness).

 ##### `DOMException`:[⬆](#index)
 [The specification.](https://webidl.spec.whatwg.org/#idl-DOMException) Modules [`web.dom-exception.constructor`](https://github.com/zloirock/core-js/blob/master/packages/core-js/modules/web.dom-exception.constructor.js), [`web.dom-exception.stack`](https://github.com/zloirock/core-js/blob/master/packages/core-js/modules/web.dom-exception.stack.js), [`web.dom-exception.to-string-tag`](https://github.com/zloirock/core-js/blob/master/packages/core-js/modules/web.dom-exception.to-string-tag.js).